tbela99/template/README.md

 ## Template Tag: LOOP {#Tag:loop}

-this tag switch the context. this tag works exactly like the *loop* tag, but iteration is done over the current context.
+this tag switch the context. this tag works exactly like the *repeat* tag, but iteration is done over the current context.

 Syntax: {loop:} match1{/loop:}